Skip to main content

 Benefits

-• You can use a discussion board to assess a broad range of learning outcomes, including conceptual understanding, generic skills (e.g. reasoning, communication) and interpersonal and teamwork skills.
+• A discussion board can be used to assess a broad range of learning outcomes, including conceptual understanding, generic skills (e.g. reasoning, communication) and interpersonal and teamwork skills.

 • Because discussion can take place at any time and in any place, students have a chance to ponder the discussion and produce in-depth and considered reflections, and to review the evolving discussion as often as they like.

-• Students can see and evaluate their peers’ posts, and this helps develop a community of enquiry and a more democratic assessment process.
+• Students can see and evaluate their peers’ posts, which helps develop a community of enquiry and a more democratic assessment process.

-• A discussion board provides a record of students' online contributions, so that assessors can review each student's performance at their leisure.
+• A discussion board provides a record of students' online contributions, so that assessors can review each student's performance.

-• Discussion threads can be archived for future use, for example, as a stimulus for further discussion, or to justify grades in the case of appeals.
+• Discussion threads can be archived for future use, for example, as a stimulus for further discussion, or to justify marks in the case of appeals.

 Challenges